Build a purposeful marketing plan with these eight steps.

 Setting a solid marketing plan ensures your marketing strategy and tactics are totally aligned with your business objective.
 When brought into line your marketing efforts will work in unity with other areas of your business, keeping you focused, on task and able to make clear decisions.

-With a new year on the horizon, now is the perfect time to start constructing (or revisit) your marketing plan.
+With a new year around the corner, now is the perfect time to start constructing (or revisit) your marketing plan.
 Refocus, refresh and regenerate with our 8-step guide below.
 Get your team involved with the process and get ready for a whole bunch of rhetorical questions.
 You can also download our free business strategy and marketing plan tool here to get the creative juices flowing.

 1. Set your business objective